The Late Late Toy Show: 2017 edition

 The opening of the show included Ryan Tubridy dressed as Sebastian, a red crab from the Little Mermaid dancing and singing on the opening musical performance of Under the Sea.
+And in the same year Alisha Weir also performed "True Colors" from the 2016 animated film Trolls along with Barry Murphy.

 Guests included five members of the Galway All-Ireland winning hurling team to surprise a young Galway fan.

 The Toy Show was RTÉ's most watched programme of 2017, with 1.3 million people watching over the weekend.

 The average live audience of 1.2 million on the night, 72% of the audience watching television at the time.

 The show was also watched in 109 countries outside of Ireland.

 The show was the most-watched programme on Irish television in 2017, with an average audience of 1.3 million viewers.

 2018 edition

 On 4 October, Ryan Tubridy revealed that the 2018 Late Late Toy Show would take place on 30 November, starting at 9.35pm.
 It was Ryan Tubridy's 10th show, and the 43rd Toy Show overall.

 The application process for tickets to the show went online from 26 October with just 204 tickets being available which are issued via a random lottery.
 There were more than 140,000 applications for the show in 2017.

 On 19 November a trailer was released and was shown for the first time on RTÉ One that evening after the Six One weather bulletin.

 The show was streamed live worldwide on the RTÉ Player, where anyone anywhere in the world could watch live as it was not Geo-blocked.

 The theme for the show was based on the film The Greatest Showman and included 200 young performers and over 30 toy testers.

 The opening of the show included Ryan Tubridy dressed as P. T. Barnum and performing the song The Greatest Show in a circus ring set.

 The Toy Show was RTÉ's most watched programme of 2018, with 1.5 million people watching over the weekend.
 The average live audience of 1.3 million on the night, 74% of the audience watching television at the time.
-The show was also watched in over a 100 countries outside of Ireland.
+The show was also watched in over 100 countries outside of Ireland.